Opinion | Liz Cheney nails the truth about ‘the Putin wing of the GOP’

 And when Trump declared Putin a “genius” over the invasion of Ukraine, Cheney responded: “Trump’s interests don’t seem to align with the interests of the United States of America.”

 That’s the rub.
-There is a widespread unwillingness among Republicans to admit to some version of that notion: That when Trump was president, his interests often did seem more aligned with Putin’s than with those of the West and democracy.
+There is a widespread unwillingness among Republicans to admit to some version of that notion: that when Trump was president, his interests often did seem more aligned with Putin’s than with those of the West and democracy.

 Instead, many Republicans are seeking a different sweet spot.
 Republicans do condemn Putin’s invasion and support a robust international response.
 But there’s no reckoning with Trump’s conduct as president.

-Instead the focus is all on President Biden’s alleged weakness and its supposed role in causing the Russian invasion.
+Instead, the focus is all on President Biden’s alleged weakness and its supposed role in causing the Russian invasion.
 These Republicans seem to want to maintain a mystical connection to Trump and Trumpism while simultaneously appearing hawkish toward the Russia-Ukraine conflict.

 This straddle produces some serious absurdities.
 For instance, Sen. Tom Cotton (R-Ark.) gave a big speech Monday night posturing about the need for an even tougher response than Biden has mustered.
-Of course, Biden has led a far more robust international effort against Putin than most observers expected, and on Tuesday he’ll announce a ban on Russian oil imports.
+Of course, Biden has led a far more robust international effort against Putin than most observers expected, and on Tuesday he’s set to announce a ban on Russian oil imports.

 But Biden’s actual response didn’t matter to Cotton.
 He sneered at the very idea of fighting to defend a “rules-based international order” while insisting that Putin invaded Ukraine because he knew Biden wouldn’t “stand up to Russia.”